Keep ‘em indoors Editor of the Reformer:

 According to a recent study conducted by the Smithsonian Conservation Biology Institute, domestic cats, including feral, "unowned," and free-roaming pets, are responsible for the deaths of as many as 3.7 billion birds and 20.7 billion small mammals in the United States each year.
 The study doesn’t mention reptiles and amphibians, but I am sure the numbers are comparable.
 These are creatures that are essential to maintaining ecological balance.
 Ornithologist Peter Marra, who conducted the study with his colleagues states, "Our findings suggest that free-ranging cats cause substantially greater wildlife mortality than previously thought and are likely the greatest source of anthropogenic mortality for U.S. birds and mammals."
 The study is critical of the Trap-Neuter-Release policy, calling it "potentially harmful to wildlife populations’ because it leaves so many of these non-native predators in the wild."

 About a third of our 800 species of birds in the U.S. are endangered, threatened or in significant decline, according to the American Bird Conservancy.
 While the majority of the devastation is caused by feral cats, a significant percentage of the killings are caused by well-fed household pets.
+While many argue that killing is "natural" to domestic cats, and "just what they do," cats are not a native species and they compete with native predators.
+Unlike pet dogs, cats almost everywhere are not legally required to be licensed, vaccinated, or controlled in any way.
+Anyone whose neighbor’s wandering felines are a nuisance because of destruction of birds and other wildlife, defecation in gardens or children’s sandboxes, or their "marking" dwellings or other property with nauseating and virtually irremovable odor have little or no recourse (except for a vigilant dog).

 Cats are extremely adaptable creatures, of course -- that’s why there are so many of them -- and they easily adjust to an indoor-only existence.
 Millions happily do.
 I have owned two myself.
 It is absurd to maintain that a cat cannot be happy or healthy unless it can roam unhindered outside.